 Black Modway chair with breathable mesh back, mesh-covered seat cushion, and three adjustment levers under the seat

-If you can’t do that, your next best bet is to remember exactly what you’re looking for and how you’ll (hopefully!) be using the chair in question once it arrives at your door.
+If you can’t do that, your next best bet is to remember exactly what you’re looking for and how you’ll (hopefully!) use the chair in question once it arrives at your door.

-When sitting in the chair, your feet should be firmly on the floor in front of you.
-Your back should be straight and the small of your back lightly pressed against the lumbar support pad—assuming you get a chair with lumbar support.
+Your feet should be firmly on the floor when sitting in the chair.
+Your back should be straight, and the small of your back should be lightly pressed against the lumbar support pad—assuming you get a chair with lumbar support.

 Your arms should be able to rest on the armrest, with your forearms extending toward your desk at a 90-degree angle from your body, where your fingers will find your keyboard.